 Students in the Faculty of Science are required to make steady progress toward graduation.
 The total number of credits, the number of science credits, and the specifications of the student's specialization (in second year and after) are all considered in the decision to promote.
 The decision is based on courses completed to the end of Winter Session.
 Registration in a specialization in second year is not a guarantee of continuing status in that specialization; maintenance of a competitive academic record is required.
 A student with second- or third-year standing who does not satisfy the following promotion requirements may be denied promotion to the next year level in the specialization and be removed from the specialization and required to gain admission to another.
 A student removed from a specialization who does not gain admission to another may be required to withdraw from the Faculty.
 Students changing from one specialization to another will have their year standing reassessed.

 Promotion to second year requires successful completion of a total of 24 or more credits, of which at least 15 must be science credits from first-year science courses (100 level).
 Students are reminded to consider the Lower-Level Requirements and the courses required for admission to their desired specialization (see www.science.ubc.ca/students/degree/apply/req) when selecting courses.
-Students must meet the minimum requirements for promotion to second year within a maximum of 48 credits of coursework attempted (i.e., passed or failed) including advance and transfer credit.
+Students must meet the minimum requirements for promotion to second year within a maximum of 48 credits of coursework attempted (i.e., passed or failed) including advance and transfer credit and by the end of the Winter Session of their third academic year since enrolling in the B.Sc. program.
 Those who do not will normally be required to withdraw from the Faculty.

 Students admitted with advance or transfer credit that puts them at risk of exceeding this limit must consult an advisor in the Science Information Centre (firstname.lastname@example.org) on admission to the Faculty of Science.